- What should a content style guide include?

 - Different regions (Nemours Children’s Health, Delaware Valley)

 - Locations (Nemours Children’s Hospital, Florida)

 So many organizations have customer segmentation information, but they don’t bring those customers to life.
-Give them names, occupations, salaries, families, vacation spots and hobbies.
+Give them a name, a profession, a family, pastimes, interests and social groups.
 Connecting to an actual persona rather than data on a page helps writers and publishers envision who they’re talking to.
 Knowing who you’re creating content for encourages more engagement.